What is nitrous oxide?

 How will it be given?

-Prior to nitrous oxide being administered, your child will need to be assessed to make sure this is the best option.
+Before nitrous oxide is given, your child will need to be assessed to make sure this is the best option.
 Generally if your child has a cold or any other respiratory concerns, then it may be reconsidered.

 If it is considered appropriate to proceed, you will be asked to make sure your child stops eating and drinking for a certain time, prior to having the gas.
 This helps to reduce the risk of vomiting.
-The fasting time is usually at least two hours prior to procedure but may be longer for some procedures or if other sedating medicines are to be used with the nitrous oxide.
+The fasting time is usually at least two hours prior to procedure.
+This may need to be longer for some procedures or if other sedating medicines are being used with the nitrous oxide.

 The gas will be given a few minutes before the procedure starts and will continue until it is finished.
 When the nitrous oxide is stopped, your child will then be given oxygen through the mask, this helps to clear any remaining gas from the lungs.
 This stage is very important as after the oxygen is administered your child will feel more alert and be able to get back to their usual activities and eat and drink normally.